Pumpkins aren’t just for Halloween! Discover fun and tasty ways to enjoy pumpkins all year round.

 What you'll need:

-1. Chop your onions, pumpkin and potatoes into small pieces.
-The smaller the pumpkin pieces the faster they will cook!
+- Chop your onions, pumpkin, and potatoes into small pieces.
+The smaller the pumpkin pieces, the faster they will cook.

-3. Add the Vegetable broth and bring it to a boil.
+- Add the vegetable stock and bring it to a boil.
 If you like your soup to be thicker, only add 1 litre.

-4. Once the broth is boiling, add the cubes of pumpkin and potato and boil until both are fully cooked (approx. 30-40 minutes)
+- Once the broth is boiling, add the cubes of pumpkin and potato and simmer until both are fully cooked (approx. 30-40 minutes)

-6. Divide the soup into bowls.
-Add finely chopped coriander (optional) and a dollop of crème fresh to each bowl and enjoy!
+- Divide the soup into bowls and add finely chopped coriander (optional) and a dollop of crème fraiche to each bowl.

 Old Fashioned Pumpkin Pie